-(a) Meal periods will be scheduled as closely as possible to the middle of the workday.
-The length of the meal period will be not less than 30 minutes and not more than 60 minutes.

-(b) An employee will be entitled to take her meal period away from the worksite.
-Where the Employer determines that this cannot be done, the meal period will be considered as time worked at straight-time including the accrual of all benefits of the Collective Agreement.
-Where employees are required to remain at work during meal periods and a meal is provided to the clients, the meal will also be provided to the employees.

-(c) Where an employee is required to accompany a client away from the worksite for a meal, the employee will be reimbursed for the actual cost of her meal.
+- (a) Meal periods will be scheduled as closely as possible to the middle of the workday.
+The length of the meal period will be not less than 30 minutes and not more than 60 minutes. - (b) An employee will be entitled to take her meal period away from the worksite.
+Where the Employer determines that this cannot be done, the meal period will be considered as time worked at straighttime including the accrual of all benefits of the Collective Agreement.
+Where employees are required to remain at work during meal periods and a meal is provided to the clients, the meal will also be provided to the employees. - (c) Where an employee is required to accompany a client away from the worksite for a meal, the employee will be reimbursed for the actual cost of her meal.

-14.5 Flextime
+14.5 Flex time

-(a) For the purpose of this Agreement, flextime means the hours worked by an employee, or group of employees, who are given authority by the Employer to:

-(1) choose their starting and finishing times; and

-(2) choose their length of workday within a stated maximum number of hours, subject to meeting the required annual hours of work in accordance with this Agreement, through a specified averaging period.

-(b) The full-time employee on flextime who has a day of absence, whether with or without pay, will be deemed to be absent for the agreed upon hours, providing at least the agreed upon hours are required to complete the averaging period.
-If less than the agreed upon hours are required to complete the averaging period, such number of hours will be deemed to be the hours of absence.

-- (c) The averaging period for employees on flextime will be two pay periods. - (d) The workday for those employees on flextime will not exceed 10 hours.
+- (a) For the purpose of this Agreement, flex time means the hours worked by an employee, or group of employees, who are given authority by the Employer to: - (1) choose their starting and finishing times; and - (2) choose their length of workday within a stated maximum number of hours, subject to meeting the required annual hours of work in accordance with this Agreement, through a specified averaging period. - (b) The full-time employee on flex time who has a day of absence, whether with or without pay, will be deemed to be absent for the agreed upon hours, providing at least the agreed upon hours are required to complete the averaging period.
+If less than the agreed upon hours are required to complete the averaging period, such number of hours will be deemed to be the hours of absence. - (c) The averaging period for employees on flex time will be two pay periods. - (d) The workday for those employees on flex time will not exceed 10 hours. - (e) Subject to Employer approval, an Employee shall be allowed to use flex time at their request, including a full day if they have accrued enough to do so.
+Such a request shall not be unreasonably denied.